-Inappropriately Leveraging Relationships: We were engaged to support a Capitol Hill staffer who was accused by colleagues, competitors, and press of leveraging one high profile client’s interests to benefit another, resulting in unreported financial gain.
+Inappropriately Leveraging Relationships: Privileged Communication engaged to support a Capitol Hill staffer who was accused by colleagues, competitors, and press of leveraging one high profile client’s interests to benefit another, resulting in unreported financial gain.
 In this case, our work focused on development and execution of an ongoing internal communications strategy, which was designed to help our client preserve key professional relationships and rebuild his reputation.

 Developing a Crisis Response Narrative: We worked with a Washington, DC-based charity specializing in health and human services when their Executive Director was accused of mismanagement.
 In this case, a client upset the level of service provided went to the media to share his story.
 The reporter also contacted two former board members, resulting in the Executive Director becoming the focus of some sharp, public criticism.
 We worked with the organization’s internal staff to develop a crisis response message and media response strategy.